Top Tips for Capturing Fabulous Forest Scenes

 You can position the sun to create a sunstar as well as interesting shadows on the ground from the tree trunks and to light up certain aspects of your scene like the fern in this shot above.
 It's not hard to angle yourself into a position where you can catch a sunstar, but bear in mind that the sun is on the move constantly so if you are trying to capture a sunstar you will need to keep moving every few seconds - this adds challenge to the scene!

-Light will make or break a forest scene.
+Light will make or break your forest scene.
 Light in the wrong place or too much or not enough can make the scene look less than ideal.
 Soft side light or back light is the best lighting to aim for.
 The scene below incorporates a small amount of sidelighting to light up just a few areas in the scene - the spray above the waterfall, a few leaves in the trees and on the rocks below the waterfall.

 Sometimes a moody day is what's needed to give a nice even light to the scene, too much light can create harsh contrasts.
 In the scene below, there was just enough light filtering down from above to cast a nice glow on the ferns surrounding the waterfall but no direct sunlight.